-Solar panels are the future and there’s no better time to get solar panels installed on your home or building.
+There’s no better time to get solar panels installed on your home or building.
+Despite the drop in gas and oil prices in late 2014, solar is still the future.
+Get in while it’s hot (pun intended).
 The founder of PayPal, SpaceX, and Tesla Motors, Elon Musk, is confident that “solar will beat everything, hands down, including natural gas.”
+Elon is basically our modern day Nostradamus / Ben Franklin.

 Where to Get Solar